pinchofyum/nutrifox-plugin/readme.txt

 = Flexible integration =

-Paste the URL for your Nutrifox label into either the visual or the text tab in the WordPress post editor.
-In the visual tab, the URL will be replaced with a live preview of the label.
+Paste the URL for your Nutrifox label into the Nutrifox block in the WordPress Block Editor.
+Below the block, you'll see a live preview of the label.

-If a Nutrifox embed code is placed in the text tab, it will be replaced with a Nutrifox shortcode in both the visual and text views.
+If a Nutrifox embed code is placed in the text tab in the Classic Editor, it will be replaced with a Nutrifox shortcode in both the visual and text views.

 == Installation ==